PythonRSAS/pythonrsas.github.io/_posts/2020-02-01-6-credit-scoring-platforms-and-in-house-solutions.md

 image: images/posts/equifax_pres.JPG
 ---

 This post is a survey on some of the credit scoring platforms and credit scoring in-house solutions out there and what they do.
-There are many opportunities for moving forward credit scoring but the competition is fierce: existing proprietary analytic software companies, new analytic analytics-as-a-service companies leveraging open source and cloud computing, old powerhouse credit scoring companies, and new credit scoring platforms.
+There are many opportunities for moving forward credit scoring but the competition is fierce: large banks with lots of resources, existing proprietary analytic software companies, new analytic analytics-as-a-service companies leveraging open source and cloud computing, old powerhouse credit scoring companies, and new credit scoring platforms.

 In less regulated countries like China there has been heavy use of machine learning in credit scoring and social scoring (Ali Pay, Baidu Finance, JD Finance).